Sexual Assault Programs, Definitions and Response Procedures

 The following trainings and programs are among those offered by the University:

 Healthy Heels Ambassadors is a peer education program consisting of students who are educated and empowered student leaders modeling and supporting the health and wellness of the larger Carolina community.
-This group serves the Student Wellness and Carolina mission by providing educational workshops and training to students at the University of North Carolina at Chapel Hill.
+This group serves the Student Wellness and Carolina missions by providing educational workshops and training to students at the University.
 These workshops and trainings cover a variety of topics, focusing on the intersection of health promotion and violence prevention.

 - Healthy Relationships 101: The Healthy Relationships Workshop discusses characteristics of healthy relationships, offers skills to help students understand their wants, needs and boundaries in relationships and teaches communication strategies to improve relationships.
 Participants will consider the aspects of healthy relationships of every kind, including but not limited to romantic, friend, familial, residential, etc.

 - Sustaining Healthy Relationships Online Module: This course explores the unique challenges in relationships involving sexual and gender minorities.
-These modules are centered on the experiences of Lesbian, Gay, Bisexual, Transgender/Trans, Intersex, Queer, Questioning, Two-Spirit and Same Gender Loving communities, though the information applies to people of all sexual orientations and gender identities.
+These modules are centered on the experiences of lesbian, gay, bisexual, transgender/trans, intersex, queer, questioning, two-spirit and same gender loving communities, though the information applies to people of all sexual orientations and gender identities.
 Relationships can take many forms, as discussed in section one of this module.
-The content in this course applies to all relationships whether they are for one night or many years, between partners, family members, co-workers, etc. These modules have been developed as a collaboration between the LGBTQ Center and Student Wellness at The University of North Carolina at Chapel Hill.
+The content in this course applies to all relationships whether they are for one night or many years, between partners, family members, coworkers, etc. These modules have been developed as a collaboration between the LGBTQ Center and Student Wellness at the University.

 Equal Opportunity and Compliance Office

-Throughout summer 2020, the Equal Opportunity and Compliance Office also provided information about sexual assault, University policies and resources in hard-copy and online handbooks for new students and parents that are distributed at Orientation to supplement information provided by staff during Orientation sessions and information fairs.
-The EOC also provides training to resident advisors, community partners, sports groups and organizations about these types of prohibited conduct and resource and reporting options.
+Throughout summer 2022 the Equal Opportunity and Compliance Office participated in New Student Orientation, providing resources and information about harassment and discrimination, including sexual assault, interpersonal violence and stalking.
+The Equal Opportunity and Compliance Office also provides training to resident advisors, community partners, sports groups and organizations about these types of prohibited conduct and resource and reporting options.

-The Equal Opportunity and Compliance Office also continues to maintain, in close collaboration with other campus partners, the website Safe at UNC, the main portal for undergraduate and graduate students, faculty, staff and visitors at UNC-Chapel Hill for resources and information about discrimination, harassment, sexual violence, interpersonal violence and stalking.
+The Equal Opportunity and Compliance Office also continues to maintain, in close collaboration with other campus partners, the Safe at UNC website, the main portal for undergraduate and graduate students, faculty, staff and visitors at UNC-Chapel Hill for resources and information about discrimination, harassment, sexual violence, interpersonal violence and stalking.
 It includes information about the University’s response and prevention efforts, as well as community resources.
 The website was created by several UNC-Chapel Hill departments, offices and centers that provide response and prevention services.
-In August 2020, the website was redesigned after a year-long effort by stakeholders to improve the end-user experience.

 - Notice the event.